ARTIST-Association/ARTIST/docs/tutorial_surface_reconstruction.rst

         config_dictionary.energy_tolerance: 0.01,
     }

-As you can see, there are further parameters in the constraints dictionary that are not required for the two regularizers mentioned before.
-To further stabilize the reconstruction, there is one additional constraint.
-This constraint considers the flux integral of the raytraced flux images from the predicted surfaces.
-During reconstruction the flux integral may not change significantly.
+In addition to the regularizers, ``ARTIST`` applies an *energy conservation constraint* to further stabilize the reconstruction.
+This constraint ensures that the total flux integral of the simulated flux images does not change significantly during optimization.

-The parameters ``initial_lambda_energy`` and ``rho_energy`` are the Augmented Lagrangian coefficients used to enforce this energy conservation constraint.
+The parameters ``initial_lambda_energy`` and ``rho_energy`` are coefficients of an *Augmented Lagrangian formulation* used to enforce this constraint.

+``lambda_energy``
-The multiplier ``lambda_energy`` represents the Lagrange multiplier associated with the energy integral constraint.
-It linearly penalizes violations and is updated iteratively during optimization based on the current constraint violation.
-If the predicted energy deviates from the reference energy, lambda increases, thereby strengthening the enforcement of the constraint in the next iteration.
+  The Lagrange multiplier associated with the energy integral constraint.
+It linearly penalizes deviations from the reference energy and is updated iteratively during the optimization based on the current constraint violation.
+If the simulated energy deviates more strongly from the reference energy, ``lambda_energy``  increases, thereby strengthening the enforcement of the constraint in the next iteration.
+``rho_energy``
-The parameter ``rho_energy`` is the quadratic penalty weight.
-It controls how strongly deviations from the reference energy are penalized through the squared constraint term.
+  The quadratic penalty weight controlling the strength of the squared constraint term.
+``energy_tolerance``
-The ``energy_tolerance`` describes how much the flux integral may vary relative to the initial surface.
+  Specifies how much the flux integral may deviate relative to the initial surface.

+Together, these parameters ensure that the reconstructed surface produces a flux distribution with a physically consistent total energy.

-We can now define the combined optimization parameters in the ``optimization_configuration`` dictionary:
+We can now combine all optimization parameters in the ``optimization_configuration`` dictionary:

 .. code-block:: python